 Recreational group piano classes are offered quarterlyfor adults, beginners through experienced.
-We have no group keyboard classes for children at this time.
+We do not offer keyboard classes for children.

 Scroll down for class descriptions and FAQs.
 Contact firstname.lastname@example.org to add your name to our email list, answer your questions, or sit in on a class.

 Why take piano lessons?
 Learning a new skill keeps your brain active and sharp.
 Making music engages areas of the brain involved with paying attention, making predictions and memory.
 Activities which engage both sides of the brain at the same time, such as playing an instrument, causes the brain to be more capable of processing information.
 Find out first hand by signing up for a piano class at Cincinnati Music Academy today!

 Our keyboard classes are designed specifically for hobbyists, beginners, and experienced students.
 Learn to play chords, read music, improvise, play pop music more quickly – all in a social, engaging, stimulating, stress-free and interactive environment.
 Classes meet for one hour, once a week, and are small, with a minimum of 4 students, and a maximum of 8.